 - Joseph WARD (1785-?) baptised 26 Sep 1785 in Saxby-on-Humber, no further details.

 William WARD Agricultural Labourer of Marfleet, Yorkshire (1774->1841), baptised Saxby All Saints 27 Dec 1774.
 He moved to the Hull area of Yorkshire ~1804, and married Jane TWEEDS (1780-1865?)
 1 Apr 1805 at Sculcoates, Yorkshire.
 She was the daughter of Robert and Elizabeth TWEED, born 19 Sep 1780, baptised on 22 Sep 1781 at Langton by Malton in Yorkshire.
 Robert was the son of William TWEED and Ann DRING married 11 Nov 1735 in St. Mary’s Kingston-upon-Hull.
 Why William WARD did not take up the trade of carpenter like his father is unknown.
-Jane TWEEDS had a daughter born before the marriage called Harriet TWEED (1804-?), who may have been a child of William WARD.
+Jane TWEEDS had children daughter born before the marriage called Robert TWEED (1800-1800) and Harriet TWEED (1804-1804), who may have been children of William WARD.
 They had at least four further children all born in Marfleet:

 - Joseph WARD (1807-1882) of whom following below.